percona/pmm-doc/docs/personal_data_handling.md

 # Sensitive data handling

-Following questions are being answered related to personal and confedential data handling in PMM:
+The following questions are being answered related to personal and confidential data handling in PMM:

 1. Which data specifically is being transmitted (non-personal data, only metrics)?

 **From the DB host to PMM**

-Th following data is collected from database host to PMM:
+The following data is collected from the database host to PMM:

 - Metrics
 - SQL query examples for query analytics (optional)